Your Guide to Understanding High Blood Pressure

 - Family history: You’re twice as likely to have high blood pressure if one or both of your parents do

-- Race or ethnicity: High blood pressure is more common, more severe, and occurs earlier in life for Black men and women
+- Race or ethnicity: High blood pressure is more common, more severe, and occurs earlier in life for Black people

 - Medical conditions: Having diabetes or high cholesterol seems to make you more likely to have hypertension as well